pmichaillat/squareroot-uv/README.md

 ## Usage

-To generate all figures and numerical results from the paper, run the following command in MATLAB:
+To generate all figures and numerical results presented in the paper, run the following command in MATLAB:

 ```matlab
 run('main.m')